 Sensitivity analyses should be run on key variables within range limits that reflect likely outcomes.
 Combinations of variables should be tested to see which scenarios have the greatest impact on the business.

 As mentioned above, once a loan has been agreed, property generally needs to be charged to secure the loan.
 This process can take up to a year to complete before funds can be released.
 In some cases, funds can be released in tranches as security is completed, but nonetheless, plenty of time needs to be allowed for in forecasting the receipt of funds.

 Interest rate risk

 This is the risk that future interest rates (either paid or received) will be worse than budgeted or forecast.
-This risk can be managed through the maintenance of a loan portfolio with a balanced interest rate profile (a mix of different fixed periods and variable rates) and realistic and prudent budgeting and forecasting, including sensitivity analyses so that any adverse cash flows can be covered.
+This risk can be managed through the maintenance of a loan portfolio with a balanced interest rate profile, which should include a mix of different fixed periods and variable rates.
+Realistic and prudent budgeting and forecasting, including sensitivity analyses, should highlight any adverse cash flows that need to be covered.

-A housing association may mitigate future interest rate risk by using derivative products (see Debt Portfolio Management below).
+A housing association may mitigate (sometimes referred to as hedging) future interest rate risk by using derivative products (see Debt Portfolio Management below).
 However, interest rates can fluctuate so as to create a ‘mark to market’ loss position (by comparison of current market value to original cost) in respect of the derivative.